NitinNair89/frontend-foundation-state-management-swap-demo/README.md

 # Frontend Foundation — State Swap Demo

 This repository demonstrates how to use the `frontend-foundation` template to swap state management implementations without changing UI code.

 ## What this demo shows

-- UI components do not import redux or jotei
+- UI components do not import redux or jotai
 - Services depend on a stable state contract
 - State management implementation can be swapped
 - No UI or hook changes are required